-Little trivia about Frankie: In 1938, twenty-three year old Frank Sinatra was arrested.
+Little trivia about Frankie: In 1938, twenty-three-year-old Frank Sinatra was arrested.
 What was he arrested for?
 He was arrested for carrying on with a married woman, which at that time, was a criminal offense.
-(Boy, if that was still in tact, I'd know a lot of men/women that would have that arrest on their records as well!)
+(Boy, if that was still in true, I'd know a lot of men/women that would have that arrest on their records as well!)

 This time, it's not a top 10.
-It's a bakers dozen!
-(That's thirteen if you're unsure of what a bakers dozen is.)
-I really couldn't narrow it down to ten.
-It was really hard just doing thirteen!
+It's a full dozen!
+I really couldn't narrow it down to 10.
+It was hard limiting myself to just 12!

-Little trivia, via Wikipedia: Frank Sinatra despised "Strangers In The Night", calling it at one time a "piece of s**t" and "the worst f*****g song I've ever heard."
+A little trivia via Wikipedia: Frank Sinatra despised "Strangers in the Night", calling it at one time a "piece of s**t" and "the worst f*****g song I've ever heard."
 He was not afraid to voice these opinions when he sang this song live, either.
-But, despite his contempt, he had a number one song.
+However, despite his contempt, he had a number one song.

 The song was first publicized in the movie by the same name.
 Many other artists, such as Ringo Starr, Shirley Bassey, Andy Williams, and Nat King Cole, just to name a few have also recorded this song.
 But obviously, Frank's is my favorite.
 The song has also been heard in the movies Grease, In the Cold of the Night, Nutty Professor 2, and The Legends of Fritton's Gold.